-Cordyceps sinensis normally grows in a stringent environment where cold climate, low oxygen contents and pollution-free are needed.
+Cordyceps sinensis normally grows in a stringent environment where the cold climate, low oxygen contents and pollution-free are needed.
 And Tibetan highland where altitude is over 4000 meters and sealed with crystal-clear snow over six months a year could only meet such a stringent requirement.
-The growth involves a dramatic and wonder process.
-Initially the fungus, Cordyceps sinesis, parasitizes the host larva of the specific moth Hepialus armoricanus.
+Growth involves a dramatic and wonderful process.
+Initially, the fungus, Cordyceps sinesis, parasitizes the host larva of the specific moth Hepialus Americans.
 Then spores of Cordyceps sinensis grow inside the caterpillars filling the caterpillar with filaments (hyphae) in winter and eventually replace the whole caterpillars as plants.
-In summer, when snow melts the caterpillar-shaped plant of fungus (sclerotium) grows out a stalked fruiting body (stroma) out of the earth and produces spores when mature.
+In summer, when the snow melts the caterpillar-shaped plant of fungus (sclerotium) grows out a stalked fruiting body (stroma) out of the earth and produces spores when mature.
 The spores are spread in the wind and ready to parasitize the next generation of caterpillars.

-Fortunately, plant and biological scientists has successfully cultivated the fungus via an advanced deep-fermentation technology by using cereals as culture base incorporated with the strain of fungus Cordyceps.
-Among all the cultivated Cordyceps, the strain of Cs-4 Cordyceps sinensis has been well recognized by Chinese Pharmacopoeia which exhibits the similar functions and indications as the wild Cordyceps sinensis.
+Fortunately, plant and biological scientists have successfully cultivated the fungus via an advanced deep-fermentation technology by using cereals as culture base incorporated with the strain of fungus Cordyceps.
+Among all the cultivated Cordyceps, the strain of Cs-4 Cordyceps Sinensis has been well recognized by Chinese Pharmacopoeia which exhibits similar functions and indications as to the wild Cordyceps Sinensis.

-Cs-4 Cordyceps sinensis is not only proved for its most similarity of chemical compounds profile with the wild ones, but also possesses even higher contents for some of key constituents.
-Meanwhile, many double blind, placebo-controlled clinical trials (you can find it from major medical data base, such as PubMed, etc) have also demonstrated its therapeutic effectiveness and potency.
-More importantly, this cultivated Cs-4 Cordyceps are environment friendly, cost effective, quality consistent and stable, as well as caterpillar-free.
+Cs-4 Cordyceps Sinensis is not only proved for its most similarity of chemical compounds profile with the wild ones but also possesses even higher contents for some of the key constituents.
+Meanwhile, many double-blind, placebo-controlled clinical trials (you can find it from the major medical database, such as PubMed, etc) have also demonstrated its therapeutic effectiveness and potency.
+More importantly, this cultivated Cs-4 Cordyceps are environment friendly, cost-effective, quality consistent and stable, as well as caterpillar-free.

-Maximum Balance™ Cordyceps capsule contains 100% of pure fermentative Cs-4 Cordyceps sinenisis with no starch, preservatives or other excipients contained, and manufactured in Australia with the standard of Good Manufacturing Practice (GMP).
+Maximum Balance™ Cordyceps capsule contains 100% of pure fermentative Cs-4 Cordyceps Sinensis with no starch, preservatives or other excipients contained, and manufactured in Australia with the standard of Good Manufacturing Practice (GMP).
 Thus a high level of quality control is ensured.
-Further more, the ingredient material has to pass a series of analysis including the identification test by an independent and licensed Australian laboratory before production.
+Furthermore, the ingredient material has to pass a series of analysis including the identification test by an independent and licensed Australian laboratory before production.

-Compared with wild Cordyceps sinensis, fermented Cs-4 Codyceps sinensis contains most similar chemical profile and even higher in some aspects.
-For instance, Adenosine, no less than 0.20%, is 20 times higher than that of wild one (0.01%); Cordycepic Acid (D-Mannitol) >14 %, nearly doubles that of wild one, Cordycepin 0.22%, is almost 4 times higher than wild one.
-Here is a figure derived from Aloha
+Compared with wild Cordyceps Sinensis, fermented Cs-4 Cordyceps Sinensis contains the most similar chemical profile and even higher in some aspects.
+For instance, Adenosine, no less than 0.20%, is 20 times higher than that of wild one (0.01%); Cordycepic Acid (D-Mannitol) >14 %, nearly doubles that of a wild one, Cordycepin 0.22%, is almost 4 times higher than a wild one.